josevarghese/copy-link-to-heading/readme.txt

 Have you ever wanted to quickly copy a link to a specific heading section of content for bookmarking, sharing with friends or colleagues, or jumping straight to a heading without scrolling through the entire page?
 "Copy Link to Heading" makes it effortless!

-This plugin automatically adds a small, unobtrusive link icon next to the headings in your posts, pages, or custom post types.
+The Copy Link to Heading plugin automatically adds a small, unobtrusive link icon next to the headings in your posts, pages, or custom post types.
 With just one click, users can copy a direct link to the section for:

 - Bookmarking the heading so they can continue reading later without scrolling.
 - Sharing specific sections of content with friends, colleagues, or on social media.